 It is very difficult to think about death...to contemplate whether or not you want to be kept alive, perhaps for years, through the use of "extraordinary means" and advanced medical technology.
-To talk about this with loved ones can be extremely uncomfortable.
+Talking about this with loved ones can be extremely uncomfortable.
 Yet, it is so very important.

-The Patient Self-Determination Act of 1990 gives you an opportunity, a reason, and a process through which you can express your wishes for medical care and end-of-life treatment should you be unable to speak for yourself.
+The Patient Self-Determination Act of 1990 gives you an opportunity, a reason and a process through which you can express your wishes for medical care and end-of-life treatment should you be unable to speak for yourself.
 By completing advance directives, you relieve your loved ones from having to make very difficult decisions on your behalf.
-Literally, life and death decisions.
+These are truly life-and-death decisions.